j3270/EmbeddedSystemsWithCMakeAndVSCode/readme.md

 I updated the EDBG firmware on the SAMD21_Xplained_pro evaluation board to Segger_OB firmware by following the instructions at this link, [Firmware for Atmel EDBG on Xplained Platforms](https://www.segger.com/products/debug-probes/j-link/models/other-j-links/j-link-edbg/).
 This firmware makes the EDBG mcu J-Link compatiable with some limitations that are documented at the previous link.

+# VS Code & CMake Workspace/Project structure

+I have structured my CMake and VS Code workspace files to support a workspace/project structure.
+The root CmakeLists.txt file adds a subdirectory 'projects'.
+The projects directory CmakeLists.txt file adds each project as a sub directory allowing for a workspace/project perspective from the root of the repo.
+All projects are buildable and debugable from the root VS Code workspace.

+In addition, each project has its own VS Code workspace file allowing for working with that project stand alone if desired.

+To add a new project, start at the project level.

+1. Add a new folder under projects with your project name.
+2. Add a CmakeLists.txt file to the root of your project using an existing project's CmakeLists.txt file as an example.
+3. Add .vscode folder and copy contents of existing projects .vscode folder to yours.
+Update appropriately.
+4. Add a jdebug project file for your project for Ozone
+5. In the 'projects' directories CmakeLists.txt file insert an add_subdirectory() command for your project.
+6. Update the top level launch.json and tasks.json files for your project.

+If anyone has suggestions for improvements on this strategy with respect to my use of Cmake and VS Code workspaces, I would appreciate the feedback.
+Please be constructive.

 # Building Projects

 The workspace uses Cmake with Cmake tools for VS code to configure the build for each project and Ninja as the build generator.
 To build the projects you will need to install the following tools: